 Years of making Chardonnay - in Meursault and Corton-Charlemagne in Burgundy, in the Willamette Valley in Oregon and in Canada's Niagara - has taught Thomas to be as natural as possible in his winemaking.
 Pressing of the grapes was therefore very gentle and fermentation was carried out only with wild yeasts.
 Malolactic fermentation took place in specially selected oak barrels, followed by an extended ageing period which has made the wine broader on the mid-palate, more integrated, elegant, subtle, truer to its terroir and, surprisingly, less oaky.

-Bright lemon-yellow in colour.
-On the nose, lifted ripe lemon notes mix with hints of white stone fruit and flinty mineral nuances.
+This wine is bright lemon-yellow in colour.
+On the nose, lifted ripe lemon notes mix with hints of white stone fruit and silky, flinty mineral nuances.
 It is medium to full bodied on the palate with a scented stone fruit character and a long and complex mineral finish.